The human immunodeficiency virus... is one of the fastest evolving entities known.2

 - Sometime "around the 1920s,"5 SIV first entered humans, becoming HIV.

-HIV is a modified form of SIV that infects humans.
-It's grouped into two main types:
+HIV is a modified form of SIV that infects humans, found in two main types:

 HIV-1 "is most closely related to SIVcpz,"5 the form of SIV found in some chimpanzees.
-HIV-1 is categorized into "groups M, N and O [which] represent separate transfers from chimpanzees,"2 although "one or two of those transmissions may have been via gorillas."5
+HIV-1 is categorized into "groups M, N and O which represent separate transfers from chimpanzees,"3 although "one or two of those transmissions may have been via gorillas."5

 Follicular dendritic cells are major reservoirs for HIV-1 within the lymph nodes.